-3.1 Recruitment, selection and management of employees
+3.1 Recruitment, selection and management of employees.

 - a.
 BCE's recruitment and selection processes aim to recruit and select employees who work with students in BCE schools who are appropriately qualified and suitable for working with children and young people. - b.
 BCE schools are involved in employee recruitment, selection, training and management of employees in BCE schools in partnership with personnel from the BCE office.
 Principals and employees in BCE schools must comply with BCE's policies and procedures in relation to recruitment, selection, training and management of employees.
-These policies and procedures are published on the BCE intranet and include the Recruitment, Selection and Appointment Procedure and the Pre-employment Checks Procedure - c.
-BCE adheres to the following requirements when engaging employees: - Working with Children (Risk Management and Screening) Act 2000 (QLD) - Working with Children (Risk Management and Screening) Regulation 2020 (QLD) - Education (Accreditation of Non-State Schools) Act and Regulation 2017 (QLD) - Education (Queensland College of Teachers) Act 2005 (QLD); and - National Catholic Safeguarding Standards when engaging employees. - d.
-BCE takes screening seriously and requires all: - non-teaching employees working in BCE schools, comply with BCE Working with Children Check (Blue Card Screening) Procedure - non-teaching employees, volunteers and trainee students who work with students and who require a Working with Children Card (Positive Notice Blue Card) under the Working with Children (Risk Management and Screening) Act 2000, are required to obtain a Working with Children Card (Positive Notice Blue Card) prior to commencement of work/volunteering at the school and keep it current - non-teaching employees to ensure they hold a current Working with Children Card for the entirety of their employment with BCE - teachers to produce evidence of current teacher registration with the Queensland College of Teachers (QCT) before they commence work in BCE schools and maintain current registration for the entirety of their employment with BCE.
+These policies and procedures are published on the BCE intranet and include the Recruitment, Selection and Appointment procedure and the Pre-employment Checks Procedure - c.
+When advertising new positions for the school, the advertisement states that "This position involves working with children.
+The appointment of a successful applicant will be subject to satisfactory employment screening for child related employment in accordance with the law".
+It is also subject to positive assessment by robust reference checks and targeted interview questions in respect of child safe practices as relevant to the position. - d.
+BCE adheres to the following requirements when engaging employees: - Working with Children (Risk Management and Screening) Act 2000 (QLD) - Working with Children (Risk Management and Screening) Regulation 2020 (QLD) - Education (Accreditation of Non-State Schools) Act and Regulation 2017 (QLD) - Education (Queensland College of Teachers) Act 2005 (QLD); and - National Catholic Safeguarding Standards when engaging employees. - e.
+BCE takes screening seriously and requires all: - non-teaching employees working in BCE schools, comply with BCE Working with Children Check (Blue Card Screening) Procedure. - non-teaching employees, volunteers and trainee students who work with students and who require a Working with Children Card (Positive Notice blue card) under the Working with Children (Risk Management and Screening) Act 2000 (QLD), obtain this card prior to applying for and commencing work. - non-teaching employees to ensure they hold a current Working with Children Card for the entirety of their employment with BCE. - teachers to produce evidence of current teacher registration with the Queensland College of Teachers (QCT) before they commence work in BCE schools and maintain current registration for the entirety of their employment with BCE.